 denominations started walking Student Cross in the 1960s.

-Although, Student Cross is still predominantly Catholic, hundred
+Although Student Cross is still predominantly Catholic, scores

-of fellow Christians have walked and will continue to walk on
+of felllow Christians have walked and continue to take part in

 Well known people to have walked

 Student Cross include novelist David Lodge, Bishop Emeritus of